Equal opportunities for all

 The targeted promotion of gender equality and the elimination of any existing gender-based disadvantages are important for GIZ.
-The GIZ Gender Strategy, with its four objectives and five strategic elements, is geared to the company’s vision – we work to shape a future worth living around the world – and to the four areas of action of the Corporate Strategy – effectiveness, value for money, business development, and expertise and alliances.
+The GIZ Gender Strategy comprises four central objectives and five complementary strategic elements (political will and accountability, corporate culture, gender competence, process adjustment, and equal opportunities within the company).
+Its objectives are geared to GIZ’s vision – we work to shape a future worth living around the world – and to the four areas of action of the Corporate Strategy – effectiveness, value for money, business development, and expertise and alliances.

-In order for the strategy to be implemented successfully, it is imperative that gender issues are taken into account consistently at an early stage in all decisions at corporate level, as well as in the work of individual projects.
-The Safeguards+Gender Management System ensures that opportunities to promote gender equality are identified from the outset in each project, along with any external risks or potentially adverse impacts from our activities, and that they are addressed during subsequent implementation.
+In order for the strategy to be implemented successfully, it is imperative that gender issues and dimensions are taken into account consistently at an early stage in all decisions at corporate level, as well as in the work of individual projects.
+The Safeguards+Gender management system ensures that opportunities to promote gender equality are identified from the outset in each project.
+Equally, any external risks or potentially adverse impacts of the projects are recognised and addressed during implementation.

 Equal opportunities within the company